 WHERE TO STAY

-Splurge – Manon Les Suites Guldsmeden – A no-thrills building from the outside, this has got to be the coolest hotel in Copenhagen if not Europe and if you’re looking for a special place to stay this will be it.
+Splurge – Manon Les Suites Guldsmeden – A no-thrills building from the outside, this has got to be the coolest hotel in Copenhagen if not Europe and if you’re looking for a special place to stay for your 3 days in Copenhagen this will be it.
 Sleek Danish design meets modern kitsch- spacious, well designed and the lighting in this property is perfect.
 You may have already seen their courtyard pool somewhere on Instagram or Pinterest but there is so much more to this hotel.
 Their bar and restaurant are fantastic and the rooms are large, sleek and they get plenty of natural light too.
 Their gym is one of the best hotel gyms I’ve been to.

 Mid– Copenhagen Admiral Hotel – Set in an 18th Century listed building this fabulous hotel combines centuries-old Scandinavian architecture with modern Danish design.
 Each room is spacious, well lit and brilliantly designed with minimal Danish furniture and finishings that will make design lovers never want to leave.
 Each room also sports the original Pomeranian pine beams of the building and its unique brickwork and archways.
 Added touches that will make your stay even better is the desk and workspace in each room, free wifi and a delicious organic breakfast served every morning.
 Did I mention it’s only a 5-minute walk from Nyhavn?